 2014 EDIC Part I (Written) Sessions - Spring Edition

 The 2014 EDIC Part I Spring session will take place on April 2nd, 2014.
-The centres where the exam will be organised, will be published once the agreements are signed.Registrations open in January 2014.
+There will be 7 centres across Europe and the Middle East hosting this session of the exam.

-The 2013 EDIC Part I Autumn Sessions took place on October 7, 2013 in two sites: Paris, France and Bern, Switzerland.
+The 2014 EDIC Part I Autumn Sessions will take place on September 29, 2014 in two sites: Barcelona, Spain and Bern, Switzerland.

 EDIC Part I (Written examination)